eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 Specifically, so long as $ry>\jmath+q_-$ staked ETH $S$ just continues growing and growing, while $U$ cannot get too big, before its own loss term $-\left(rf+(1-r)bf+q_+\right)\cdot U$ dominates.
-At some point
+At some point however, $S$ becomes big enough that $ry<\jmath+q_-$ and the system is capable of oscillation, depending on a zoo of partial derivatves.
-$S$ becomes big enough that $ry<\jmath+q_-$ and the system is capable of oscillation, depending on a zoo of partial derivatves.
 Here is a less trivial code example where all intensves other than issuance yield are held constant.

 ```python
 from math import sqrt